How to Scale a Startup: The Essential Steps

 The founding team shouldn't fear adding new people on board especially when it comes to upper management and strategic advisory.
 Build the right startup org structure and hierarchy of interdependent roles and ensure they can work without your strict supervision.

 As your team grows by giant leaps, you need responsible managers to guide and motivate every employee.
-Failure to do so may result in lost productivity and the inability to provide the desired level of customer service.
+Failure to do so may result in lost productivity and the inability to provide the desired level of customer support, which is why you might need to look into customer service software to help your team.

 Need a hand with scaling your startup?